 - Round tables and podium discussions on intersectoral networking and promoting cooperation in the programme regions in Russia and the Ukraine.

-The views expressed on this site do not necessarily reflect those of the European Union or the German Federal Foreign Office.
+The views expressed on this page do not necessarily reflect those of the European Union or the German Federal Foreign Office.